skymethod/spc/README.md

 #### Where will this standard live once adopted? ####

 This standard probably makes sense to live under a group or organization, like the [OPAWG](https://github.com/opawg).
 I'd be willing to donate it there, this idea is freely available!

+## Get involved

+If you work on a podcast app, and are planning on implementing SPC, leave a note over in the [discussion area](https://github.com/skymethod/spc/discussions) and I'll keep a list of supporting apps below.